vicenteconejerosdelacruz/USEK-Game-Jam-Demo-2018/README.md

 https://free3d.com/3d-model/wraith-raider-starship-22193.html

-but it can't be uploaded or distributed without concent
+but it can't be uploaded or distributed without consent

 So